 You may ride your ATV/UTV on the Gandy Dancer Trail from Tewalt Road, (which is just south of Siren), and continue north in Burnett County during this time of year.

 Snowmobiles, ATVs and UTVs must be registered or licensed in order to ride.
 PLEASE NOTE: there were changes to the snowmobile registration and trail pass fees July 1, 2015.
 Please follow this link for Rules, Maps and Licensing information.

-Below are some rules and regulations to follow once trails are open:
+Below are some rules and regulations to follow: